-During these uncertain and challenging times more people than ever are seeking mental health support.
-The Counselling Foundation is proud to continue delivering our services during the COVID-19 pandemic.
 We are pleased to offer counselling remotely via phone and online, depending on your preference and we remain open for face to face counselling in certain centres.
-We have introduced many safety measures in order to comply with government guidelines.
+Safety measures have been introduced in order to comply with government guidelines.

 If you are further afield, please email the Foundation office